 Both Steve and Walt valued customer experience.
 Both pushed technology to deliver products that customers love.
 Both were in touch with the ethereal world of dreams (Disney: “When you wish upon a star,” and Jobs: “Think Different”).
 Both maintained complete control of their products, companies, and brands.
-Both brought ground-breaking innovation to their fields: Walt implemented cell animation very early on, perfected “multi-plane” camera techniques — an early 3D-like experience — and delivered the first animated feature film, “Snow White,” despite the trepidations of everyone around him.
-Jobs, on the other hand, essentially gave birth to personal computers with the Apple w, then conceived and delivered the Mac, his iDevices, and numerous innovations in the marketing of his tech gadgets, effectively marrying them to our daily lives.
+Both brought ground-breaking innovation to their fields.
+Walt pushed the limits of cell animation, perfecting “multi-plane” camera techniques, an early 3D-like experience that brought us the first animated feature film, “Snow White,” despite the trepidations of everyone around him.
+On the other hand, Jobs brought computers to the masses with the highly successful Apple II and then delivered game-changing products like the Mac, the iPod, and the iPhone.
+Add to that breakthrough marketing, and he effectively married his gadgets to our daily lives.

 But perhaps what’s most interesting is how Disney came to technology through entertainment while Jobs came to entertainment through technology.
-Walt, the entertainer, envisioned Epcot, the technology-ruled “City of Tomorrow,” while Steve, the “tech guy,” became CEO of Pixar Studios, the hugely successful 3D animation studio.
-(He also brought the music industry into the 21st century through the iTunes store.)
+Walt, the entertainer, envisioned Epcot, the techno- “City of Tomorrow,” while Steve, the “tech guy,” became CEO of Pixar, the award-winning 3D animation studio, and then brought the music industry into the 21st century with the iTunes store.
 It’s as if Jobs and Disney were born with the ability to bring us treasures from the future.
-Whatever it was, they were set on paths destined to converge.
+Whatever it was, their paths seemed destined to converge.
 Pixar inevitably was bought by Disney, and Steve ended up on Disney’s board as its largest shareholder.

 You could say that Steve Jobs became the heir of Disney’s legacy.
-Understanding customers’ innate desires, and the ability to create things that connect with and satisfy those desires is what links the two visionaries.
-People almost universally love their products and are delighted to use them.
-Indeed, customers stand on lengthy lines to ride “Pirates of the Caribbean,” or to get the latest iPhone.
+Connecting with customers’ most fundamental wants, and delivering unexpectedly satisfying experiences, link the two visionaries.
+Fans love their products because they’re delighted by them.
+Indeed, customers stand in long lines to ride “Pirates of the Caribbean” or get the latest iPhone.
 Their success isn’t the result of cold, calculating computer algorithms but the expression of a gift possessed by only a few.
 It’s intuition as business, technology as instrument, innovation as life-blood, and unquestioned success as the result.